POST SUMMARY: A complete getaway house review including what to expect, what to bring, and our honest thoughts on the place.

 - Duffel Bag – Space is limited in the cabin, so a roller suitcase isn’t ideal.
 A Herchel duffel bag can be kept under the table and out of the way to keep the cabin space manageable.
 We actually left all our stuff in the car and would get out what we wanted as we needed it.
 It was a lot easier!

 - Dopp Kit – The bathroom is small with no shelves, but it has hooks, so bring a dopp kit or hanging toiletry bag for your products.

 - Tea, Coffee, Hot Cocoa – Getaway does supply these at a small cost, but if you prefer a certain brand, pack your own.
 The coffee is pour-over style, so if you are averse to that style, you’ll want to bring a French press or your own coffee maker to plug into the outlet.

 - Cozy Blanket – Whether you’re visiting in the summer or winter, a cozy blanket (I’m a diehard Pendleton fan) to wrap around your body while you’re sitting outside is a nice addition.

 - Food – While there might be places to eat close to your Getaway cabin rental, it’s best to pack some food with you for ease.
-You can do hot dogs over the fire or use their two burner stove to make a simple meal.
-We went for ease and brought Trader Joes one skillet meals and pre made salad kits.
+You can cook hot dogs over the fire or use their two-burner stove to make a simple meal.
+We went for ease and brought Trader Joe’s one-skillet meals and pre-made salad kits.

 Is Getaway House good for kids?